-As these piles are essentially moment piles it is the condition of the socket that is more critical than the condition of the base, which is almost the converse of the situation with some MRTS63 Cast-In-Place Piles.
+As these piles are essentially laterally load or bending moment piles with lower axial loads, it is the condition of the socket that is more critical than the condition of the base, which is almost the converse of the situation with some MRTS63 Cast-In-Place Piles.

 Foundations are to be logged, inspected and certified by the Geotechnical Assessor as set out in Clause 11 prior to casting concrete.
-The Geotechnical Assessor shall consider the information available and, when satisfied, certify that the factored geotechnical strength is greater than the design loads shown on the Standard Drawings in accordance with AS 5100.3 and the foundation complies with the minimum requirements shown on the Standard Drawings.
+The Geotechnical Assessor shall consider the information available and, when satisfied, certify that the ground condition is in accordance with the design assumptions, the factored geotechnical strength pertaining to the pile axial capacity is greater than the design loads shown on the Standard Drawings in accordance with AS 5100.3 and the foundation complies with the requirements shown on the Standard Drawings.
+The Height of the toe of the liner and the founding level of the pile will also be recorded in the geotechnical certification in accordance with the requirements of MRTS56 Construction Surveying.